Skunk Anansie: Continuing career: 2011–present

 In September 2013, the band released their seventh album, An acoustic Skunk Anansie – Live in London which was recorded at Cadogan Hall in April of that year.
 The album was also released as a live DVD and was described by the band as 'a family affair' as it featured Skin's longtime writing partner Len Arran on guitar and Erika Footman, Mark's wife on backing vocals and keyboards.

 On 15 January 2016, Skunk Anansie released their sixth studio album, Anarchytecture, and began an extensive European tour in February 2016 continuing throughout Summer 2016.

 In 2017, the band launched the first Skunk Anansie scholarship, for young aspiring musicians, in conjunction with The Academy of Contemporary Music.
 The band pick one successful applicant from either ACM Guildford, ACM London or ACM Birmingham and offer them £27,000 of funding for their degree course.
 The scholarship was again awarded the following year.

 A live album, 25LIVE@25, a released through Republic of Music in celebration of their upcoming 25th anniversary on 25 January 2019.
 It features 25 tracks taken from across their six studio albums, which were captured live from various performances on their 2017 tour.

 Continuing the 25th anniversary celebrations Skunk Anansie toured Europe throughout the summer of 2019, headlining festivals and their own shows, finishing with a string of UK shows.

 Skin appeared in interviews for the likes of Channel 4 News, Newsnight, The One Show, ITN, and Radio 2 discussing political and social issues.
 The band were the recipients of the Hall of Fame Award at the 2019 Kerrang!
 Awards on 19 June 2019.

 The single "What You Do for Love" was released in 2019.
 The black and white video for the song shows Skunk Anansie in concert.
 "This Means War" followed in 2020.
 At the beginning of 2022, the singles "Piggy" and "Can't Take You Anywhere" were released, but there was no new album.

 Skin was appointed an Officer of the Order of the British Empire (OBE) by King Charles on 7 February 2023 at Windsor Castle.

 The band's seventh studio album, The Painful Truth, was released on 23 May 2025 through the Frontiers Music Srl imprint FLG (Frontiers Label Group).

 Style

-Skin has described Skunk Anansie as a "clit-rock" group, which Allmusic clarifies as "an amalgam of heavy metal and black feminist rage".
+Skin has described Skunk Anansie as a "clit-rock" group, which AllMusic clarifies as "an amalgam of heavy metal and black feminist rage".
 Members Skin and Ace have mentioned the Sex Pistols, Blondie, dub, reggae, electronica, hip-hop and world music as significant influences.

 The band has been described as alternative rock, alternative metal, hard rock, post-grunge, grunge and nu metal.

-Other media
+Other work

-The band covered The Stooges' song "Search and Destroy" specifically for the soundtrack of Zack Snyder's film Sucker Punch, released on 25 March 2011.
+The band covered the Stooges' song "Search and Destroy" specifically for the soundtrack of Zack Snyder's film Sucker Punch, released on 25 March 2011.
 The soundtrack also includes a Skunk Anansie remix of the song "Army of Me" by Björk.